 This spacious apartment with private pool situated on a lovely complex of just five properties has a comfortable lounge and dining area with patio doors leading onto a terrace area complete with private pool and a BBQ.

 The open kitchen has a full range of modern appliances while the residence is fully furnished with all comforts necessary for modern living.

 The master bedroom is also on this level enjoying access to the patio, which is ideal for an outdoor hammock or a dining area, with magnificent views of the sea and mountains as well as a huge palm tree.
 A WC is also found here as well as storage space.

 On the next level one finds the second bedroom with own balcony with stunning sea and mountain views as well as a toilet with shower and one smaller balcony.

-This house is perfect for having a lazy day by the pool or soaking up the sun, in the privacy of your own terrace, finished off with a barbeque with family and friends.
+This residence is perfect for having a lazy day by the pool or soaking up the sun, in the privacy of your own terrace, finished off with a barbeque with family and friends.

 Agia Pelagia is a small coastal town with a lovely sandy beach, suitable for relaxing holidays in Crete.

 20 kilometres west of Heraklion, as the national road drifts high above the coastline, you'll begin to see the first impressive pictures of Agia Pelagia – the type of pictures that postcards are made of.

 The large deep cove of Agia Pelagia itself is surrounded by the smaller Ligaria Cove on the east and Mononaftis Bay on the west.
 The picturesque white buildings, the bluish-green of the Mediterranean and the varying shades from sandy brown to lush green along the shore, create a landscape of rare beauty.

 Agia Pelagia is an awe-inspiring example of the beauty of Cretan Nature and it's almost impossible to resist taking a closer look.